TIBCOSoftware/snappydata/docs/howto/connect_oss_vis_client_tools.md

 	*	Name: Provide a name for the driver.
     *	URL Format: Specify the URL format as *jdbc:snappydata://server:port/*
-	*	Driver Class: Choose the driver class as **io.snappydata.jdbc.ClientDriver**.
-From the **Driver jar Files**, click the folder icon and select the client jar.
-Only after you select the client jar, the **io.snappydata.jdbc.ClientDriver** class is listed as an option in Driver Class.<br> For TIBCO ComputeDB, this jar is located in the **build-artifacts/scala-2.11/distributions/** folder.
+	*	From the **Driver jar Files**, click the folder icon and select the client jar.
+Only after you select the client jar, the **io.snappydata.jdbc.ClientDriver** class is listed as an option in **Driver Class** drop-down list.<br> For TIBCO ComputeDB, this jar is located in the **build-artifacts/scala-2.11/distributions/** folder.

 ### Connecting to TIBCO ComputeDB from DbVisualizer